LukeShortCloud/rootpages/src/unix_distributions/steamos.rst

 Disable SteamOS Updates
 ~~~~~~~~~~~~~~~~~~~~~~~

+An upgrade of the SteamOS operating system is only forced during the first-time setup.
+[22] After that, upgrades can be manually applied by going to: STEAM > Settings > System > Check For Updates.
+If there is an upgrade availabe, select "Apply" to reboot and install it.

-SteamOS operating system updates can only be disabled from the Desktop Mode.
+It is possible to force disable SteamOS operating system updates from the Desktop Mode to be extra safe.

 -  Disable updates: